Skip to main content

 If you are considering applying for an SHCF grant, there are several eligibility requirements to note:

-• The geographical focus of the programs and projects must be Wingecarribee LGA.
+• The geographical focus of the programs and projects must be in the Wingecarribee LGA.

 • Organisations seeking funding must be established with a management or board structure, relevant registration, registered bank account and the ability to report on impact and outcomes of the grant.
 Supporting documentation to demonstrate this is required as part of the application.

-• We do not fund organisations on consecutive years (except in pre-agreed circumstances) with priority given to applicants who have not received an SHCF grant in the past.
+• We do not fund organisations in consecutive years (except in pre-agreed circumstances such as a multi-year partnership) with priority given to applicants who have not received an SHCF grant in the past.

 We do not fund: